Citizens Against Government Waste: "Chinese Professor" ad

 The CAGW launched an ad, now commonly referred to as "Chinese Professor" for the 2010 midterm elections, which portrays a 2030 conquest of an indebted United States by China.
 Local Asian American extras were used to portray the Chinese students, although the actors were not informed of the nature of the shoot.
 Columnist Jeff Yang said that in the campaign there was a "blurry line between Chinese and Chinese-Americans".
 Larry McCarthy, the producer of "Chinese Professor," defended his work by saying that "this ad is about America, it's not about China."

 CARES Act

-During the 2020 COVID-19 pandemic, the group received assistance between $150,000 and $350,000 in federally backed small business loan from Truist Bank as part of the Paycheck Protection Program.
-The nonprofit stated it would allow them to retain 17 jobs.
+During the 2020 COVID-19 pandemic, the group received assistance between $150,000 and $350,000 in federally backed small business loan from Truist Bank as part of the Paycheck Protection Program, saying that the funds would allow them to keep 17 jobs.
 Their loan was seen as notable, since they campaign against excess government spending and are small-government advocates.
 CAGW said it was the first time they have accepted government money.
-Danny Westneat of The Seattle Times quipped that "We're all socialists now, apparently.", calling CAGW an anti-debt crusader.
+Danny Westneat of The Seattle Times quipped that "We're all socialists now, apparently", calling CAGW an anti-debt crusader.

+Net neutrality and bulk billing ban

+CAGW condemns the FCC's proposed 2024 ban on bulk billing contracts, which allow the owner of a multi-tenant building choose the internet service provider for the tenants and make the payment mandatory as part of their rental contract.
+Many consumer protection groups consider these fees unfair and harmful for the residents.

+It also describes net neutrality strictly negatively as "adversely impacting providers and consumers alike".